ZexuanTHU/SERWeb_Doc/README.md

 # SERWeb_Doc
+This is the documentation repository of the [SERWeb project](https://github.com/ZexuanTHU/SERWeb)
+---
 ## DOCS
 We offered documentations for SERWeb Developers and Users in 5 different file types, which includes:
 - .pdf (recommended)